What is EMDR Therapy?

 Winkler, O., Dhaliwal, R., Greenwhaw, A., O’Shea, K., Abba-Aji, A., Chima, C., Purdon, S. E., & Burback, L. (2021).
 Web-based eye movement desensitization and reprocessing for adults with suicidal ideation: Protocol for a randomized controlled trial.
 JMIR Research Protocols, 10(11): e30711.
 Open access: https://doi.org/10.2196/30711

-If you have further questions about EMDR Therapy, please contact me below, or visit the EMDR International Association (EMDRIA) (external website): https://www.emdr.com/frequent-questions/
+If you have further questions about how EMDR Therapy can help you to get past your past, please contact me below.
+I am PhD Clinical Psychologist with over 15 years experience.
+I am an Accredited EMDR Practitioner.
+Alternatively, for further information please visit the EMDR International Association (EMDRIA) (external website): https://www.emdr.com/frequent-questions/

 - EMDR Therapy is a very unique and powerful approach to resolving painful memories that was originally developed to treat trauma, over 30 years ago

-- EMDR Therapy has far-reaching applications beyond large or obvious traumas and is essentially useful to consider whenever memories are causing an individual significant disturbance and/or a negative view of themselves.
+- EMDR Therapy has far-reaching applications beyond large or obvious traumas and is essentially useful to consider whenever the past is causing an individual significant disturbance and/or a negative view of themselves.

-- Present day Triggers exist because of unprocessed memories from our past.
+- Present day stress and triggers exist because of unprocessed memories from our past.

 - Early painful attachment experiences and Adverse Childhood Experiences (ACEs) are examples of developmental experiences that may leave a lingering effect on an individual, and these may be useful to work on using EMDR Therapy.